CherylKay/GWC/README.md

-# Welcome to Girls Who Code Hortonville
+# Welcome to Girls Who Code Oshkosh
 Depression is a real problem that many people have to deal with.
 Our group chose to address this social issue and this page is a collective of the 2017 GWC class projects.

 ## projects